 Changes to the Bitcoin protocol are like pebbles dropped in a lake.
-They may be imperceptible at first, but their effects can ripple throughout the ecosystem and eventually change the user experience in fundamental ways.
+They may be imperceptible initially, but their effects can ripple throughout the ecosystem and eventually change the user experience fundamentally.

 Just as the Segwit upgrade simultaneously alleviated the urgent issue of block space and enabled the launch of the Lightning Network by fixing transaction malleability, Taproot’s improvements to the Bitcoin protocol have immediate implications while laying the foundations for future improvements.

-In this article we’ll walk through these improvements, in particular how they affect the Lightning Network in terms of efficiency, privacy, and useability.
-We’ll start off by giving some background on scripting works in Bitcoin and how it’s enhanced by Taproot.
+This article will discuss these improvements, particularly how they affect the Lightning Network’s efficiency, privacy, and useability.
+We’ll start by giving some background on how scripting works in Bitcoin and how Taproot enhances it.

-We’ll then explore the implications of Point Time Locked Contracts (PTLCs) on privacy namely, how channel openings can be hidden, and payments can be decorrelated from each other.
+We’ll then explore the implications of Point Time Locked Contracts (PTLCs) on privacy namely, how channel openings can be hidden and payments can be connected.

-Finally, we’ll wrap up by giving a glimpse into how we can expect better useability through the introduction of stuckless payments, which also rely on PTLCs.
+Finally, we’ll glimpse how we can expect better useability by introducing stuckless payments, which also rely on PTLCs.

-Taproot is a combination of three Bitcoin Improvement Proposals (BIPs) that enhance this scripting infrastructure: BIP340 – Schnorr, BIP341- Taproot and BIP342 – Tapscript.
+Taproot combines three Bitcoin Improvement Proposals (BIPs) that enhance this scripting infrastructure: BIP340 – Schnorr, BIP341- Taproot and BIP342 – Tapscript.
 The key of Taproot that unlocks all the others is the introduction of Schnorr Signatures, which allow for key and signature aggregation.
-This means that multiple parties are able combine their keys to a single public key, thereby allowing them to sign a single message.
+This means that multiple parties can combine their keys to a single public key, thereby allowing them to sign a single message.

-For those who know a bit about how the Lightning Network works, this should be ringing some bells since as we know Lightning channels are comprised of 2 of 2 multisigs.
+For those who know a bit about how the Lightning Network works, this should be ringing some bells since Lightning channels are comprised of 2 of 2 multisigs.

 Signature aggregation also offers enhanced privacy since its contents are indistinguishable from a single-signature transaction.
 Does this mean that lightning channels are now unidentifiable on the blockchain?
-Well, the answer is ‘yes’ for private channels and ‘not quite yet’ for public channels.
+The answer is ‘yes’ for private channels and ‘not quite yet’ for public channels.
 We’ll find out why in the next section.